dwainetrain/minderva/README.md

 - ~~It should only allow audio generation of supported voice languages~~
 - ~~The onUpdate function version should be removed from functions~~

-Version 0.11 - Huge Push to get Core UX Functions working (not a visual pass):
+#### Version 0.11 - Huge Push to get Core UX Functions working (not a visual pass):

 - Goal: Implement visual framework to create a basic, coherent experience, Using Chakra UI, and finalizie functional elements

-- Dashboard - It should show available cards for review
+- Collection cards, edit screen, login screen, user profile page, add card refine, dashboard(including quotes), messages, review queue(?)
+- Then another overall functional and visual refinement pass, then send it off to chris to test, responsive, refactor, submit

+Functional:

+- Quiz - Warning modal on exit?
-- Dashboard - It should have a link to reviews under the number of cards to review
+- Card Collection - have a little x to clear out search
+- Overall - What conditions should be in place if there are no cards in the collection?
+- Add Card - Validate front and back are entered before sending manual generate audio request
+- Add Card - disable adding card until audio is loaded
+- Add Card - What if translation or audio never loads, will it give back an error?
+Perhaps timeout...?
-- Dashboard - It should have a memory quote placeholder
+- Add Card - It should have an option to not generate audio
+- Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App
+- Edit Card - Start bringing in line with add card screen, maybe you can reuse many of the components
-- Dashboard - It should have a link to add cards
+- Review - How might implement a review queue?

-- Dashboard - It should have a link to card collection, showing number of cards
-- Menu - User Profile and Sign Out should move to the right and go under an Account Drop Down Menu
+Visual:

 - Overall - It should have a Login Screen Designed
-- Quiz - It should show what langugage you're expected to translate to...

-* Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App
+- Collection - Better style on cards
+- Overall - Clean up messages...see Chakra Toast (part UX too, do the messages make sense)
-* Overall - Change favicon
+- Overall - Change favicon
-* Add Card - Test for focus, be aware of what you expect to happen
-* Add Card - Validate front and back are entered before send generate audio request
-* Add Card - disable adding card until audio is loaded
-* Add Card - What if translation or audio never loads, will it give back an error?
-* Add Card - It should have an option to not generate audio
-* Quiz - Integrate reverse cards
-* Edit - Start bringing in line with add, maybe you can reuse many of the components
-* Display Cards - Have delete warning come up as modal instead of alert
+- Display Cards - Have delete warning come up as modal instead of alert
-* User Profile - Add default languages, gender
+- Move

+Maybe:

+- Dashboard - It should show a breakdown of cards by language, up to six pairings (this is an algo!)
+Time consuming.
+Is it worth it?
+- Quiz - Integrate reverse cards (maybe wait on this?)

+- ~~Dashboard - It should have a link to add cards~~
-* Collection - It should look like cards
+- ~~Dashboard - It should have a link to card collection~~

-* Collection - It should give the full name of the languages
-* Overall - Navebar needs some attention, looks nice static, but doesn't show active link and when links are clicked, they turn as ugly darkish.
+* ~~Overall - Navebar needs some attention, looks nice static, but doesn't show active link and when links are clicked, they turn as ugly darkish.~~
+* ~~Collection - It should give the full name of the languages~~
+* ~~Dashboard - It should show available cards for review~~
+* ~~User Profile - Add default languages~~
+* ~~Collection - It should look like cards~~
+* ~~Quiz - Build out better conditional logic so you don't get the flash when you reload~~

+- ~~Menu - User Profile and Sign Out should move to the right and go under an Account Drop Down Menu~~
+- ~~Quiz - It should show what langugage you're expected to translate to...~~
+- ~~Dashboard - It should have a link to reviews under the number of cards to review~~
+- ~~Dashboard - It should have a memory quote placeholder~~

 * ~~Add Card (Overall) - Capitalize language names~~
 * ~~Add Card - Refine UX for manual entry~~
 * ~~Add Card - Implement storing reverse study state in database~~